-AXIS (Art Xtremists International Syndicate) was a guerrilla visual arts project using an investigative documentary approach to researching New York City (USA) artist-run/artist-led groups, collectives, galleries arts ecologies.
+AXIS (Art Xtremists International Syndicate) was a guerrilla art project scoping New York City (USA) artist-run/artist-led groups and collective ecologies.
 The project was instigated by artists Jay Younger, Lehan Ramsay, Paul Andrew for expanding the diversity of 1980s Brisbane artist-run practices into global discussions.
 AXIS was motivated in part by an exchange exhibition ‘Outside Art’ curated by artists Toyo Tshuchiya and Malcolm Enright between No Se No Gallery in the East Village and That Contemporary Art Space in Brisbane in 1986.
+By an earlier IMA ‘exchange’ with Brisbane artist Bruce Latimer also organised by artist Malcolm Enright.
+Discussions with influential visiting artists, scholars and curators visiting Brisbane since 1982 including artist Joanne Todd from YYZ Artist Outlet in Toronto, performance artist Fiona Templeton, New Museum Director Marcia Tucker and ICA Director Iwona Blazwick also informed the design of the project.

-I = Interviewer AXIS Art Projects BNE NYC 1988-2021-Artist and Artist-run initiative activist Paul Andrew
+I = Interviewer AXIS Art Projects BNE NYC 1987-89- Artist Paul Andrew

 R = Respondent The World Night Club – 254 East 2nd Street, East Village